Psychology

 Psychology is the study of behavior, mental processes, and our relationship to others within our society.
 Psychology is a science used to understand the diverse cultural, economic, ethnic, social, and historical viewpoints that exist in a multicultural world.
 This discipline seeks to understand how these viewpoints interact with individual and group behavior.
 An awareness of these viewpoints helps students to understand themselves, the behavior of people in their environment, and how to actively participate within a society.
 A student graduating with an Associate in Arts in Psychology may transfer to a four year institution to complete a Bachelor’s Degree.
 Psychology is excellent preparation for a wide range of career paths in business, mental health, teaching, law enforcement, social services, and community relations.

-This course provides an introduction to theory, research, and practical application relevant to personal fulfillment, human relationships, and social functioning.
-Topics which will be studied are personality development; traditional and changing sex roles; intimate relationships; stress and stress management; personal and social achievement; and, normal and abnormal reactions to modern society.
+This course provides an introduction to psychological perspectives, theoretical foundations, research, and practical application relevant to personal fulfillment, human relationships, and social functioning.
+It is designed with an applied focus for students interested in how psychology is used in everyday life and is related to other social sciences.
+As a result, it focuses on how psychological perspectives and theories are applied across a person’s life, taking into account the influence of factors such as culture, gender, ethnicity, historical cohort, and socio-economic status.
+A broad understanding of how scientists, clinicians, and practitioners study and apply psychology is emphasized.
+Additional topics under consideration are personality development; traditional and changing sex roles; intimate relationships; stress and stress management; personal and social achievement; and normal and abnormal reactions to modern society.
 Emphasis will be placed on recognizing typical patterns of personality development, with some attention given to fostering self-actualization and social contributions, while preventing deviant patterns.

 This course introduces the scientific study of the biological bases of behavior and its fundamental role in the neurosciences.
-The course emphasizes the anatomy and physiology of the central nervous system, and their relationship to states of consciousness, drug use, biological drives and rhythms, emotions, sexuality, learning and memory, cognitive behavior including speech and language, brain pathology and mental disorders.
+The course emphasizes the anatomy and physiology of the central nervous system, including physiological, hormonal, and neurochemical mechanisms.
+Brain-behavior relationships underlying the psychological phenomena of sensation, perception, regulatory processes, emotion, learning, memory, and cognitive behavior including speech and language will be considered.
+Also addressed are drug use, psychological disorders, and brain pathology.

 An introduction to the basic concepts of descriptive and inferential statistics which provides conceptual understanding of the appropriate applications of statistics in research, as well as in the social behavioral sciences and the related fields of psychology, political science, business, economics, education, criminal justice, and health science and health care.
 Areas of study include descriptive procedures; probability and binomial distributions; correlation and regression; normal distribution; sampling distribution; central limit theorem; hypothesis testing using interval estimation, z-test, significance testing of correlations, one- and two-sample t-test, ANOVA, chi-square, and other nonparametric techniques; concepts of sample space; mean and variance of discrete distribution; probabilities using normal and t-distributions; determining and interpreting levels of statistical significance including p-values; formulating hypothesis test involving samples from one and two populations; and critical analyses of related research designs.
 This course also provides supervised computer practice designed to assist students in data preparation, including tables and graphical representations, statistical computations, and data analysis.
 Students will interpret computerized results and apply them in generating conclusions.